 Rainwater fittings Repair category 1 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

 Main walls

 Repair category 2

-Notes Areas of bossed render were noted.
+Notes Areas of cracked and weathered masonry were noted along with a cracked/chipped window sill.
 Repairs and general ongoing maintenance will be required.